-The DEA, its with cleverness has redefined Narcotic Analgesic Medications(NAM) into the word Opioids.
+The DEA, with cleverness, has redefined Narcotic Analgesic Medications(NAM) into the word Opioids.
 Neither are accepted are for recreational or experimentation use.
 There are dangers associated with Narcotic Analgesic Medication(NAM) for the treatment of pain, as with any medication used therapeutically.
-As a pharmacist, we learn all medications are dangerous, every last one them.
+As a pharmacist, we learn all medications are dangerous, every last one of them.
 Importantly, all medications taken for the treatment of any disease conditions in order to sustain life will result in dependency (addiction) and when taken beyond their therapeutic dose will cause harm and possibly death.

 NAM’s are a very important class of medications for the control and treatment of pain.
 Most importantly, when NAM’s are selected for the use of pain, they may and will cause dependency.
 Further, unless in the case of anaphylaxis (allergic) reaction, there are very few recordings of death from this class of medications when NAMs are properly prescribed, monitored, and given at a therapeutic dose level.
-Perhaps it is if death that the DEA has been looking then chemotherapy should be their focus when asking how many people die each day when given a therapeutic dose of chemotherapy.
+Perhaps if it’s death that the DEA has been looking for then chemotherapy should be their focus when asking how many people die each day when given a therapeutic dose of chemotherapy.

 PHARMACY COMPOUNDING WHILE BLACK!!!